Mergers and acquisitions Fintech France : how to turn M&A signals into pipeline

 Decisions are made.
 Either they selected a vendor, or they’re still struggling.
 Either way, there’s a re-evaluation cycle.
 Use Waalaxy to maintain a LinkedIn touchpoint sequence for contacts you haven’t yet converted, keeping your brand visible without being intrusive.

-For teams running higher-volume sequences, Clay is a powerful tool to build dynamic Fintech M&A prospect lists that auto-update based on new signals, enrichment data, and CRM status.
+For teams running higher-volume sequences, Clay is a strong tool for building dynamic Fintech M&A prospect lists that auto-update based on new signals, enrichment data, and CRM status.

 Building a repeatable M&A prospecting workflow for Fintech France